Skip to content

 …

-Extra mounts can be added when using the shell subcommand via --mount SRC:DST (not available for pipeline subcommands).
+Extra mounts can be added at shell time via --mount SRC:DST (see shell above).
+They are not available for pipeline subcommands.

 Configuration